Sleep Affects Your Diet, and Overall Health, More Than You Think

-A new study suggests how much sleep you get could influence your metabolism, diet, and overall risk of chronic diseases.
+New research suggests how much sleep you get could influence your metabolism, diet, and cardiovascular health.

-You may have heard that food can actually influence the quality of your sleep—but new research is showing that sleep can also influence when we eat, our metabolism, and our risk of developing related chronic diseases as well.
+You may have heard that food can actually influence the quality of your sleep—but new research shows that sleep can also influence when we eat, our metabolism, and our risk of developing cardiovascular related diseases as well.

 The National Sleep Foundation recommends those between the ages of 18 and 64 sleep for at least seven hours each night for optimal health and wellbeing, but over one-third of Americans regularly miss that mark.
-Research shows many are also not going to sleep early enough and suggests that the consequences are much more serious than just being cranky throughout the day.
+People aren't heading to bed early enough, either, and consequences are much more serious than just being cranky throughout the day.

-For the first time ever, an international review of previously published studies considered the effect of sleep on physical health—the results of that review were published in the Advances in Nutrition journal last week.
+Furthermore, a recent international review of previously published studies considered the effect of sleep on physical health—the results of that review were published in the Advances in Nutrition journal in December 2018.

 Research showed an increased risk of poor health for those who prefer to stay up late, as they tend to entertain more erratic eating patterns and consume unhealthy foods, especially compared to those who get adequate sleep and wake up early.